Date Published: April 19, 2024

 What is a Software Bill of Materials (SBOM) and why does it matter?

-A Software Bill of Materials is a formal inventory of every component, library, and dependency used in your software, including version numbers and licensing information.
+A Software Bill of Materials is a formal inventory of every component, library, and dependency used in your software.
 SBOMs matter because modern applications rely heavily on third-party and open-source code, and knowing exactly what's in your stack is essential for responding to newly disclosed vulnerabilities.
-Following incidents like Log4Shell, SBOMs have become a regulatory requirement under frameworks like the EU Cyber Resilience Act.

 What are the most common mistakes organizations make when adopting SSDLC?